 The new browser has put the tab switcher and the bookmark bar at the bottom of the page to make it easier for users to access the features easily.
 While this facility has long been available to Safari users, it’s a first for Android users.
 Holding it down makes this ‘fast action’ button give users easy access also to their tabs, and quickly starting to search or type a URL is a simple tap away.

-So far as the cons are concerned, Opera Touch’s Bookmarks bar does not allow users to pin a bookmark to a specific spot on the list and manage their own bookmarks.
-Instead, it fills in the list with users’ most viewed sites, thus compromising with user flexibility.
+As far as the cons are concerned, Opera Touch’s Bookmarks bar does not allow users to pin a bookmark to a specific spot on the list and manage their own bookmarks.
+Instead, it fills in the list with users’ most viewed sites, thus compromising user flexibility.